michal-h21/make4ht/README.md

 file, which may contain title and table of contents doesn't have a corresponding audio file.

-Filenames of the sub files corresponds to the chapter numbers, so they are not stable when a new chapter is added.
-It is possible to request filenames interfered from the chapter titles using the `sec-filename` option for `tex4ht.sty`.
+Filenames of the subfiles correspond to the chapter numbers, so they are not stable when a new chapter is added.
+It is possible to request filenames derived from the chapter titles using the `sec-filename` option for `tex4ht.sty`.

 ### Available `map` options